 A Word on White Quartz Countertops

-I field so many questions about white quartz countertops, and I still love our Viatera “Minuet” quartz five years later.
+I field so many questions about white quartz countertops, and after 7 years, I never fell out of love with Viatera “Minuet” quartz.

-There are some scratches from years of use, but nothing that I even feel the need to have buffed out.
+There were a few little nicks and scratches after years of heavy use, but nothing that we felt the need to have buffed out.

-There isn’t a single stain, and while the veining is busy, the color is light grey and understated so it doesn’t jump out at you.
+There was also no staining, and while the veining is busy, Minuet’s light grey pattern is understated so it doesn’t jump out.

-I’m not sure I would like it as much if the veining were less busy because this way, it stays forgiving.
+I’m not even sure I would like Minuet as much if the veining were less busy because it helps the overall countertop stay forgiving.

 Here’s a smart teapot (below) that looks great resting on the black grates of your cooktop or range.